kortessis/Nonlinear-Dynamics-and-Environmental-Variability/README.md

 Exogenous_approximation_only.m <- Same as Approximations2.m, except without the stochastic component.
 Makes figure S3 of the supplement.

-EndogenousVsExogenousCycles.m <- Estimates the variance scaling relationship using Markov simulations of the model.
-It also uses these simulations to calculate the interaction effect.
+EndogenousVsExogenousCycles.m <- Estimates the variance scaling relationship using Markov simulations of the model and illustrated in figure 2.
+It also uses these simulations to calculate the interaction effect that is displayed in figure 6.